Skyscanner/backpack-android/CONTRIBUTING.md

 ./gradlew Backpack:connectedCheck
 ```

-#### Validating changes
+#### Deploying a branch
-Backpack provides the ability to build and publish any specific branch from a fork for testing.
-To use your own branch change the dependency in the below format:
+To test your branch in a codebase, use the dependency in the below format.

 ```
 implementation 'com.github.<github-username>:backpack-android:<branch-name>'